 Freestorming is very similar.
 You begin with a subject in mind and write down anything and everything that comes into your head for a set period of time.
 No editing, no filters.
 If you think of it, down it goes.

 Will most of what you write be unusable crap?

-Brainwriting is a group exercise in which each participant writes three ideas on a piece of paper and passes that paper to the person next to them.
+Brainwriting is a group exercise in which each participant writes three ideas about a designated topic or problem on a piece of paper and passes it to the person next to them.
 The next person then uses those three ideas as triggers for the next three ideas of their own.

 Brainwriting shares similarities with the freethinking technique just above, in that many of the resulting ideas probably won’t be very good.
-That’s okay.
+That’s okay and to be expected.
 The point of this exercise is to generate a lot of ideas, both good and bad.